What to consider when you choose a business savings account

 Most importantly, Brex has no personal collateral requirement.
-That means your credit score and personal assets aren’t at risk just because you opened a savings account.
+That means your credit score and personal assets aren’t at risk just because you opened an account.
 Learn more about the benefits of CMAs for startups and other businesses.

 2. Prepare your documentation

 It’s a good idea to have the following documents ready to open a business savings account, or to simply start the conversation.